 Adolescent Gynecologist in Arcadia CA, and Glendale CA

 Dr. Prema Kothandaraman, MD and her experienced adolescent gynecologists at The OB-Gyn & Incontinence Center provide care for young women and their special needs as their bodies change and grow into adulthood.
-Call us or book an appointment online with one of our OB-GYN today.
+Contact us or book an appointment online with one of our OB-GYN today.
 We have convenient locations to serve you in Arcadia, and Glendale, CA.

 Table of Contents:

 Gynecology is the medical specialty that focuses on the health of the female reproductive system and the breasts.
 Women of all ages come to gynecologists for a variety of reasons, including to discuss concerns about their reproductive health; to screen for sexually transmitted infections and cancers; to manage the symptoms of menopause and for birth control and family planning.
 Gynecologists often perform preventative screenings that can detect a range of health issues, including but not limited to reproductive health, sexual health, and urinary health.

 Adolescent gynecology is the branch of medicine dedicated to the diagnosis and treatment of the wide range of health issues that affect young women.
 It is a field of medicine that has become increasingly specialized over the years, with many subspecialties focusing on particular areas of expertise, such as contraception, sexual health, and pelvic health.
 Adolescent gynecology is particularly focused on the health of young women during their reproductive years, and often involves addressing reproductive health concerns, such as birth control, pregnancy, and sexually transmitted infections.
 It also encompasses the diagnosis and treatment of gynecological concerns that arise during the adolescent years, such as menstrual irregularities and sexual health concerns like vaginal discharge.